-The annual change in prices registered a decline of 10.6% in February, compared to a 9.2% decline in January 2019.
-According to the House Price Index, the average villa/townhouse price decreased to AED 4.6 million, and the average apartment price remained stable at AED 1.8 million in February 2019 for the same selection of properties tracked since September 2015.
-House prices in the three months leading up to February were 4.5% lower, compared to the previous quarter.
+There was an overall decline of 14.5% in average price annually this May, compared to a 9.2% annual decline recorded in January 2019.
+According to the House Price Index, the average villa/townhouse price decreased to AED 4.4 million, and the average apartment price remained stable at AED 1.7 million in May 2019 for the same selection of properties tracked since September 2015.
+House prices in the three months leading up to May were 4.6% lower, compared to the previous quarter.

 Average Price (AED)